graciemzhang/HL22_GZwork/README.md

 # HL22_GZwork
 Hengen Lab scripts and files concerning video analysis and behavior identification.

-### notebooks
-Includes all notebooks I wrote throughout the summer.
-All files can be found at this Google Drive link: https://drive.google.com/drive/folders/1OLDA2qVTBfx0auD2oVDhyhke_E-dJtZa?usp=sharing.
-There are further notes under this directory about the notebooks.

-### organized_annotations
-> **test_annotations**: csv files of behavioral annotations done for Doran's model

-> **behavior_annotations**: csv files of original behavior annotations

-> **annotation_guidelines**: notes on how to properly annotate using BORIS software
+Cleaned, explored, and analyzed data concerning the relationship between behavior and sleep states through mice.

+###What I Worked With:
+> Python and related libraries such as NumPy, pandas, OpenCV, Matplotlib, and seaborn